 Jimmy sighed.
 “Tell me.
-I never had a chance to be with one of them, you know, hit it the right way, not by force.
+I never had a chance to be with one of them, you know, hit it the right way, with consent.
 What was it like?”
 While he waited for an answer, Jimmy poured a shot and dark ale for himself.
-A patron tried to open the front door, but quickly moved on when it didn’t budge.
+A new patron tried to open the front door, but quickly moved on when it didn’t budge.

 “It was like heaven man,” Teddy recalled.
 “Her skin was so soft.
-It had a bronze shine like she had oiled up her skin and it shined bright, like in sunlight or candle.
-Lips so full, soft.
+It had a bronze glow like she had oiled up her skin and it shined bright, like sunshine.
+Lips full, soft.
 I couldn’t stop kissing her.
 I never hit it,… had sex I mean.
 I chickened out.
 But after just a few minutes of kissing, I felt something, weird.
 It felt like my skin was on fire, then cold.
 Then, like something was crawling on me, but I didn’t see anything.
 I couldn’t shake it off.
 She told me what I was feeling was some Lactobacillus from her body going into mine.